Mautibusu/TTS-Necromunda/raw/README.md

 It also contains material and information about creating your own models, and importing them in TTS, to explain how to contribute to this repository.

-## Getting Started/Initialization
-Here are the preliminary steps to contribute to this repo:
-- create github account
-- install github desktop
-- clone repo
-- install zephyr, blender
-- prepare your photo setup

 ## Workflow Overview to contribute to this repo
 You can commit your changes back to the repository at any stage, from github desktop.
 It is good practice to add some infos about what you have done for each commit.